Bitwise Operation in C#

 A thread is a small set of instructions designed to be scheduled and executed by the CPU independently of the parent process.

 The lock keyword ensures that one thread does not enter a critical section of code while another thread is in the critical section.
-If another thread tries to enter a locked code, it will wait, block, until the object is released.
+If another thread tries to enter a locked code, it will wait, and block, until the object is released.
 This is also a synchronization mechanism in C#.

 Usages of lock: